TheAyes/vault-of-ayes/docs/TIL/Circular Dependencies.md

 ## Cause of the Circular Dependency

-My project consists of [paths.ts](../../modules/cli/src/utils/pathUtils.ts), a custom wrapper around Node's Path class.
+My project consists of [paths.ts](../../modules/cli/src/utils/pathUtils.ts), a custom wrapper around Node's Paths class.
 The wrapper extends the functionality of the original class via logs and other additional functions.
-I have a similar wrapper, [ `filesystemUtils.ts`](../../modules/cli/src/utils/filesystemUtils.ts), for the `node:fs/promises` class.
+I have a similar wrapper, [ `filesystem.ts`](../../modules/cli/src/utils/filesystemUtils.ts), for the `node:fs/promises` class.